juri-sinitson/angular-monorepo/README.md

 any more.
 And why test manually, when you have your tests running in background in watch mode?

-Sometimes when the implementation is very obvious it might be reasonable to write/generate the tests even before the implementation.

 This is true for all these steps:
 1. After/while developing UI components:
 [Interaction](https://storybook.js.org/docs/writing-tests/interaction-testing) and other tests in the catalogue (e.g. [Storybook](https://storybook.js.org/))
 1. After/while developing the service(s): unit tests
 2. Putting all together in a smart component and putting this component to an app: E2E tests